Welcome to Troops 390/7390

 • Troop sweatshirts are on sale for $23.
 Many Scouts like to wear them at campouts.
 Troop t-shirts also may be purchased for $15.
 Please see Mrs. Forster if you would like to purchase one.

-• The next Troop Committee Meeting will be on November 3, 2024 @ 7 PM.
+• The next Troop Committee Meeting will be after the COH Ceremony on February 2, 2025.
 All are welcome.

 The Values of Scouting